 ● BEPP 1000 (Micro/Macroeconomics)

-The core of the Wharton curriculum consists of the "Business Fundamentals," which provide students with the skills and knowledge needed for making business decisions:
+The core of the Wharton curriculum consists of 11 "Business Fundamentals," which provide students with the skills and knowledge needed for making business decisions:

 • ACCT 1010 (Principles of Accounting I)